nextstrain/nextclade_data/data/community/moncla-lab/iav-h5/ha/2.3.2.1/README.md

 The clade assignments in this Nextclade dataset were validated against LABEL assignments and shown to be generally well-matched across subclades.
 The figure below shows a direct comparison of assignments for 2,406 HA sequences from GISAID, performed using LABEL and this NextClade dataset for clade `2.3.2.1` and its subclades.

 ![Figure 1: Comparison between LABEL and Nextclade for 2.3.2.1 assignments](https://raw.githubusercontent.com/moncla-lab/h5-nextclade/refs/heads/main/figures-for-dataset-readmes/2321.svg)

-## What is Nextclade dataset

-Read more about Nextclade datasets in Nextclade documentation: https://docs.nextstrain.org/projects/nextclade/en/stable/user/datasets.html